LennyBo/solarenergypredict/README.md

 # Installation on the raspberry pi

-For the deploy running, a raspberry pi 3 Model B Vi.2 is used.
+for the deploy running, a raspberry pi 3 Model B Vi.2 is used.
 It could be done on other models as long as a 64 bit version is compatible because tensorflow seems to not run on 32-bit.

-64 bit is required to install tensorflow so a version of this project could be made for 32 bit without predicive controls.
+64 bit is required to install tensorflow so a version of this project could be made for 32 bit without predictive controls.

 1. Install ubuntu 64 bit
 2. Install python 3.8